 - Right-click on one of the connections and choose Bridge Connections.

 They decided to resort to a third-party app.
-If that’s the case with you as well, we can recommend Connectify Hotspot as a go-to tool for the job.
+If that’s the case with you as well, we can recommend the tool below as a go-to tool for the job.

-Connectify is an all-in-one tool for wireless hotspots, range-extension, and connection bridging.
 The application is rather intuitive and simple to configure and use.
-In this case, instead of standard Routed access, we’ll go for a Bridged one to combine two internet connections.
+In this case, instead of standard Routed access, we’ll go for a Bridged one to combine two Internet connections.

-Here’s how to download, install, and configure the Connectify Hotspot in order to bridge two internet connections:
+Here’s how to download, install, and configure the app in order to bridge two Internet connections: